williamDalston/schrodingers-cat-website/content/articles/qc-experiment-002.md

 - Optimal dosages
 - Response rates

-If confirmed, this would be revolutionary—quantum mechanical differences causing macroscopic mental health differences.
+If confirmed, this would be revolutionary quantum mechanical differences causing macroscopic mental health differences.

 ### Individual Variability

 Some people might respond better to lithium-6, others to lithium-7.
-This could explain why lithium works well for some but not others—quantum variability in their brains.
+This could explain why lithium works well for some but not others quantum variability in their brains.

 ## Quantum Mechanisms